6 Tips for Presenting your Activity Résumé

 Tip 6: Don’t repeat your essay

-Both your résumé and your essay give you a chance to highlight your accomplishments.
+Both your activity résumé and your essay give you a chance to highlight your accomplishments.
 Try not to repeat information.
 If you spend a lot of time talking about one of your activities in your essay, there is no need to go into great detail about it in your résumé, and vice versa.
 It’s ok to mention something in both places, but there is no need to go into great detail more than once.

 If you follow these simple tips, you will have added a strong component to your application.